 Wonderful.
-Hey, if you want super-clean low-ISO shots, shoot any digital camera; film is film and it has grain.
-I like the look of film grain; unlike digital noise, it's primary luminance noise (small variations in brightness) than chroma noise (think coloured speckles) as it is on digital.
+If you want super-clean low-ISO shots, shoot any digital camera; film is film and it has grain.
+I like the look of film grain; unlike digital noise, it's primary luminance noise (small variations in brightness), not the chroma noise (think coloured speckles) that you get from digital at high ISOs.

 Because of the nature of film grain, there's no comparison to make to the boring digital high-ISO test shots you'll get on "photography" websites, but let's play that game anyway.
 Here's a 100% crop of a 3000x2000 scan from the top left hand corner of the unsharpened version of the above train picture:

 Pleasant, but even this is unfair to Ektar; of course if you shoot black emptiness on film you're going to see grain.
 For real photography with textures, grain is just visible enough to be pleasant at any sensible enlargement.

 Remember, that's on 35mm film.
 Shoot medium-format 120 film in a Kiev 88 and the grain will be about half as visible at any given enlargement.
 Shoot it in 4x5 and you'll need to blow it up to billboard size and stare at it from 6 feet away before you notice any grain.